japgolly/scalajs-react/doc/CALLBACK.md

 As is stressed above, `Callback`s are meant to be executed by React at a time and frequency of its choosing.

 There are scenarios in which you may want to execute a callback manually:
-* Working with an external service.
+* Working with an external service (eg. a websocket callback)
-  * In an AJAX callback.
-  * In a websocket callback.
-* In a unit test.
+* In a unit test

 There are two ways to go about this: